canonical/jaas-documentation/explanation/jaas_overview.rst

 .. image:: images/jaas.png

-As in the diagram JAAS consists of two main components: *Juju Intelligent Model Manager (JIMM)* and *ReBAC* Authorization.
+As in the diagram JAAS consists of two main components: *Juju Intelligent Model Manager (JIMM)* and *ReBAC* Authorisation.
 Basically, JIMM implements a number of Juju facades and behaves as a *Juju Controller*, which under the hood proxies operations to underlying controllers.
 This enables other tools like Juju Dashboard or Juju CLI that expect a Juju Controller to communicate with, to seamlessly work with JIMM.